-Liberty Global and Virgin Media trials use of wireless radio signals to help connect homes in a Newbury village to gigabit speeds and TV services over full fibre
+- Liberty Global and Virgin Media trials use of wireless radio signals to help connect homes in a Newbury village to gigabit fibre broadband and TV services

 Virgin Media has trialled the use of wireless radio signals to help connect homes in a Newbury village to gigabit speeds and TV services over full fibre – a first in the UK.